American Eagle put QR codes in T-shirts to help you donate to your favorite causes

 “We’re able to talk about what really matters to us and our generation,” she says.

-The council will continue convening until next summer when a new group of council members will be chosen.
+The council will continue convening until next year when the company will begin bringing on new members.
 The whole approach allows American Eagle to keep its finger on the pulse of their target audience.